afilbert/valheim-toggle-movement-mod/README.md

 Releases in github repo are packaged for Thunderstore Mod Manager.

+* 1.4.0 Support The Bog Witch update.
+Add auto-attack feature.
+Optimize the main loop to prevent toggle lock in certain scenarios
 * 1.3.0 Add auto-jump feature and many improvements and tweaks
   * Add label to vanilla Auto-run setting in both Gameplay and Accessibility menus that concisely describes the hover text
   * Add config that allows character movement to continue even after Esc key is pressed